 The cover of the current issue shows the Finnish sailing vessel Varma (or Warma) being repainted in Regent’s Canal Dock, Stephney, London, after one of her voyages from the Baltic with a cargo of timber.

 Six lakes in North America form the world’s greatest inland fresh water area.
 Colossal engineering feats involving a system of deep water canals have made an outlet to the sea for shipping.
 The Great lakes of North America are among the world’s busiest waterways.
 With an area of over 95,000 square miles of fresh water, they comprise a natural waterway surrounded by some of the richest industrial and agricultural areas of the North American continent.
 On these lakes are ship types equal in size to the largest ocean-going freighter, and big paddle ships or “side-wheelers” which would dwarf the excursion vessels of Europe.
-This chapter is by A C Hardy and is the fifth article in the series on World Waterways.

 TAKING IN THE CROSSJACK in a four-masted barque.
 The lowest square sail on each mast is normally called the course - for example, fore-course or main-course on the foremast and mainmast respectively - the main course being derived from the Old French world cors, a body.
 The course was the original square sail of primitive rig and was the body to which all the other sails were additions.
 The sail on which the men in the picture are working, however, - the lowest square sail on the mizenmast - is an exception, and is always called the crossjack (pronounced cro-jack).
 The plate is from the painting by Claude Muncaster, ARWS, ROI.

 Coastal motor-boats (or CMBs) are the small high-speed torpedo boats evolved in Great Britain by John I Thorneycroft and Company Ltd. The CMBs carry two torpedoes, and rely only on speed and helmsmanship to escape punishment.
 They are, in smooth water, the fastest naval craft, and in fair weather no other surface craft can catch them.
 During the war of 1914-18, coastal motor-boats played a part out of all proportion to their size.
 They attacked enemy submarines, destroyers, aeroplanes and patrol boats, laid mines and made smoke screens.
 On St George’s Day, 1918, they rendered conspicuous service during the historic raid on Zeebrugge.
-This chapter is by Sidney Howard.

 Inventors with revolutionary ideas in naval architecture were responsible, particularly in the nineteenth century, for the construction of many strange and remarkable types of ships, but the ambitions of the designers were seldom realized.
 All through the history of shipping there has been a succession of freak designs in naval architecture.
 They represent attempts to produce a revolutionary ship that will overcome all the difficulties of the shipping industry and put its inventor in the way of a huge fortune.
 When the object is to eliminate certain excessive costs or the handicaps to trade, the inventor is often successful enough until the circumstances change.
 When, however, the inventor has attempted to evolve a hull form that will cope more successfully with the resistance of the water or with the effect of waves, he has never been entirely successful, because it is only the slow and studied development of existing features that proves of any avail.
-The article is by Frank Bowen.